OwenTheProgrammer/The-Shader-Grimoire/Sections/DidYouKnow.md

 ## CGINCLUDE for global definitions

+> [!WARNING]
+> I have been made aware that CGINCLUDE blocks can fail to tell Unity to reimport your shader due to outdated library shader caching stuff.
+> You have been warned (thanks z3y)

 You can wrap a bunch of functions or things you want to occur in each pass of a shader, using `CGINCLUDE` and `ENDCG`

 ```hlsl